Famous Hindu Temples in Goa

-Most famous temple of Goa Mallikarjun Temple is a 16th century temple built by Kshatriya Samaj that enshrines with 60 deities surrounding the temple.
+Most famous temple of Goa Mallikarjun Temple is a 16th-century temple built by Kshatriya Samaj that enshrines with 60 deities surrounding the temple.
 The Mallikarjun Temple has beautifully carved pillars and is located at amidst an enchanting landscape teeming with lush greenery.

 Mahalsa temple in Goa is one of the rich and famous temples.
 The MahalsaTemple enshrines Goddess Mahalsa, an incarnation of Lord Vishnu.
-Since Lord Vishnu has another Narayan the temple is also famous with its name Mahalsa Narayani temple.
+Since Lord Vishnu has another Narayan the temple is also famous for its name Mahalsa Narayani temple.

 Shri Shantadurga Temple :

-Shri Shantadurga Temple has got its name through Sanskrit language in which Shanta means peace combined along with Goddess Durga enshrined deity Goddess Parvati in this Shantadurga Temple.
+Shri Shantadurga Temple has got its name through the Sanskrit language in which Shanta means peace combined along with Goddess Durga enshrined deity Goddess Parvati in this Shantadurga Temple.
 This Shantadurga Temple was built by king Shahu of Satara in 1738.
 This is the largest temple and most famous in hotels in Goa.